viv-ho/Mixed-Messages/README.md

 The aim of *Mixed Messages* is to create a program that generates a new randomised message every time the program is run.
 To make the message truly random, the message should be made up of at least 3 different pieces of data.

+I have created a program that generates 4 different types of data - these are: garment type, stitch type, sleeve length, neck type.
+This generates a random message to help an indecisive knitter decide what type of garment they would like to knit.
+The message generated is of the format 'I would like to knit a *stitch type* *garment type* with *sleeve length* and a *neck type*.